HIGHLIGHTS-Recent remarks by U.S. Federal Reserve officials

 (2015 voter on the Federal Open Market Committee)

-2018, even if the central bank does not begin to raise rates
+even if the Fed does not begin to raise rates until next year.

-until next year.
-But he also suggested that he would be open to
+But he also suggested that he would be open to raising rates

 JAN 5